Fully quantum fluctuation theorems: Conclusions and outlook

 \section{Conclusions and outlook}

 We have generalized Crooks fluctuation theorem to a genuine quantum regime that incorporates the full quantum dynamics.
 This leads to a decomposition into diagonal and off-diagonal Crook's relations, one for each mode of coherence.
-We have also derived Jarzynski equalities, and re-derived a standard bound on the average work cost under an additional assumption of unitality of a certain induced channel.
+We have also derived Jarzynski equalities, and re-derived standard bounds on the average work cost under an additional assumption of unitality of a certain induced channel.
 We have furthermore shown that the classical Crooks relation can be regained under the additional assumption of energy translation invariant dynamics on the energy reservoir.
 The general approach moreover leads to the concept of conditional fluctuation relations, where a pair of measurement operators characterizes the initial state and the final measurement, and where the transformation from the forward to the reverse process corresponds to a transformation of the pair of measurement operators.
 This generalization allows for non-equilibrium initial states, and can also be extended to include correlations.
-Finally we have demonstrated that by allowing for errors in the fluctuation relation, we can incorporate the `natural' setting where the global dynamics is determined by a single time-independent Hamiltonian.
+We have demonstrated that by allowing for errors in the fluctuation relation, we can incorporate the `natural' setting where the global dynamics is determined by a single time-independent Hamiltonian.
+Finally, we have shown that the notion of fully quantum fluctuation theorems can be extended to master equations that implicitly model the influence of the heat bath.

+Although we in this investigation have regained both the standard Crooks and Jarzynski relations, it would nevertheless be useful to obtain connections between the formalism of this investigation and the multitude of established quantum fluctuation relations (see e.g. the overviews in \cite{Esposito09,Campisi11a,Hanggi15}).

-One can speculate if it would be possible to use the latter global Hamiltonian as a starting point to obtain approximate fluctuation relations for master equations by reduction of the heat bath along the lines of standard derivations (see e.g.~\cite{BreuerPetruccione}).
-This may yield models that would be more amenable to numerical modeling.
-In this context one should note previous approaches to fluctuation relations for master equations \cite{Chetrite12,Leggio13a}, unravellings \cite{Leggio13b}, and Brownian motion models \cite{Bai14}.
+For the fluctuation relations for master equations we have here focused entirely on the time-independent Markovian case.
+It seems likely that the approach could be generalized to time-dependent generators, and it would be interesting to consider the extension to non-Markovian master equations.
+One may also speculate if it would be possible to use the global Hamiltonian of the approximate fluctuation relations as a starting point to obtain a version for master equations, via a reduction of the heat bath, along the lines of standard derivations of master equations (see e.g.~\cite{BreuerPetruccione}).